VET SC 7005RW - Clinical Research Project

 General Course Information

-Course Code VET SC 7005RW Course Clinical Research Project Coordinating Unit School of Animal and Veterinary Sciences Term Semester 2 Level Postgraduate Coursework Location/s Roseworthy Campus Units 3 Contact Up to 11 hours per week Assumed Knowledge VET SC 7001RW Restrictions Available to DVM students only Course Description The course consists of a clinical or clinically-related research project or other scientific endeavour as selected.
+Course Code VET SC 7005RW Course Clinical Research Project Coordinating Unit School of Animal and Veterinary Sciences Term Semester 2 Level Postgraduate Coursework Location/s Roseworthy Campus Units 3 Contact Up to 11 hours per week Available for Study Abroad and Exchange Y Prerequisites VET SC 7001RW Restrictions Available to Doctor of Veterinary Medicine students only Course Description The course consists of a clinical or clinically-related research project or other scientific endeavour as selected.
 Students can choose to identify and prepare a clinical case report, conduct original clinically-related research, or conduct a literature review of a standard suitable for submission for publication.
 Students are required to identify a relevant research advisor and submit a proposed topic, research plan & budget, and a signed statement confirming the advisor's participation to the course co-ordinators prior to the commencement of the relevant semester.

 Students will be required to maintain a research log book and attend weekly meetings with their research advisor.
 Students will have the option of selecting either an oral or poster presentation, and will be required to concurrently submit a written report on the results of the research.
 Students will be required to attend the poster and oral presentation of other students enrolled in the course, and will be encouraged to submit their results for publication.